-FIBI's A2 deposit ratings incorporate three notches of government support uplift from the bank's baa2 Adjusted BCA because of our expectation of a very high probability of support from the Israeli authorities, in case of need.
+FIBI's A2 deposit ratings continue to incorporate three notches of government support uplift from the bank's baa2 Adjusted BCA because of our expectation of a very high probability of support from the Israeli authorities, in case of need.
 This assumption is based on FIBI's systemic importance as one of the country's five large banking groups and the Israeli government's long standing practice of injecting capital into systemically important banks in case of need.
+A potential weakening of the sovereign's capacity to provide support, indicated by a downgrade of the Government of Israel's rating, may reduce the support uplift incorporated in the bank's ratings.